zhenweil/Attention-Based-End-to-End-Speech-to-Text-Translation/README.md

 ```

 ## Validation
-The best validation edit distance is around 20.
+Achieved best validation edit distance of 20.
 Since no supervision was provided during validation, the edit distance became higher compared to the training edit distance.

 Samples of validation results:
 ```